-- 2.8 The long term nature of radioactive waste management, and particularly of radioactive waste disposal, also means that particular attention should be paid to the following: - (a) Maintaining the confidence of interested parties, including the public, that management supervision will be continuous over the period necessary; - (b) Establishing confidence that the long term performance of a radioactive waste disposal facility will meet regulatory requirements; - (c) Estimating costs and establishing the funding arrangements that will be necessary to continue to monitor and control the radioactive waste using the management system until active institutional control ceases; - (d) Ensuring continuity of understanding, knowledge, resources and safety culture over long time periods. - 2.9 To gain the acceptance of the public and other interested parties for waste management operations, decision makers and leaders of the relevant organizations should place emphasis on the societal and ethical responsibilities to achieve safety now and in the future [14]. - 2.10 Without effective leadership, radioactive waste management programmes 9 have limited possibilities to succeed.
+$\frac{2.92.8}{1.92.8}$ The long term nature of radioactive waste management, and particularly of radioactive waste disposal, also means that particular attention should be paid to the following:

+- (a) Maintaining public the confidence of interested parties, including the public, that management supervision will be continuous over the period necessary; - (b) Establishing confidence that the long term performance of a radioactive waste disposal facility will meet regulatory requirements; - (c) Estimating costs and establishing the funding arrangements that will be necessary to continue to monitor and control the radioactive waste using the management system until active institutional control ceases; - (d) Ensuring continuity of understanding, knowledge, resources and safety culture over long time periods.

+2.102.9 To gain the acceptance of the public and other interested parties for waste management operations, decision makers and leaders of the relevant organizations should place great emphasis on the societal and ethical responsibilities to , including the achievement of safety now and in the future [1214].
+These organizations should adopt appropriate cultures including, openness, transparency, honesty, consistency, willingness to be tested, freedom from arrogance, recognition of limits, commitment to a highly devoted and motivated staff, dialogue, and taking an alert, listening stance and a caring attitude.

+2.112.10 Without effective leadership, radioactive waste management programmes have limited possibilities to succeed.
 Political leadership should create circumstances in which operating organizations can succeed safely.
 Examples in some States show that if political decisions are made at the right time, significant progress can be made in radioactive waste management.
 There should be good communication between and amongst decision makers and leaders of the relevant organizations involved in radioactive waste management, and a coordinated approach should be taken, particularly towards radioactive waste disposal (e.g. see Ref.
-[15]).
+[1315]).
 Implementing disposal involves balancing several technical and socio-political requirements.
-Thus, it is important that all key actors the government (at all levels), operating organizations and the regulatory body, plus supporting technical experts are aware of the issues involved and facilitate the achievement of policy aims.
+Thus, it is important that all key actors - the government (at all levels), operating organizations and the regulatory body, plus supporting technical experts - are aware of the issues involved and facilitate the achievement of policy aims.
+Decision makers and leaders at the highest levels of government should exert political will and provide consistent drive to facilitate the achievement of policy aims.

-9 In a radioactive waste management programme, a group of related waste management projects is managed in a coordinated way and with a particular long-term aim, in order to obtain benefits and control not a vailable from managing the projects individually.
+&lt;sup>10 In a radioactive waste management programme, a group of related waste management projects is managed in a coordinated way and with a particular long-term aim, in order to obtain benefits and control not available from managing the projects individually.